Aging

 (301)-587-1789 (TTY)

-This private nonprofit membership association serves as an advocate for all deaf and hearing-impaired individuals.
-It can supply brochures, catalogs, and referral lists of organization around the country that provide services to individuals who are deaf and their families.
+This private nonprofit membership association advocates for all deaf and hard-of-hearing individuals.
+It can supply brochures, catalogs, and referral lists of organizations nationwide that provide services to individuals who are deaf and their families.

 Heart Disease